WICG/trust-token-api/README.md

 This API will invoke the [Privacy Pass](https://privacypass.github.io) Issuance protocol:

-*   Generate a set of nonces.
+*   Generate a set of nonces
 *   Blind them and attach them (in a `Sec-Private-State-Token` header) to the HTTP request
 *   Send a POST to the provided endpoint